Welcome to CoreBrain Journal

 Thanks for connecting.

-Subscribe For All Of Your Devices: iTunes Feed
+Subscribe On Any Of Your Devices: iTunes Feed

 Easily Forward This Important Message Link To a Friend

 About Our Next: 002 Monica Cassani – An unhappy Client looking for better answers.
 Beyond Meds: Monica Cassani has seen the system from both sides – as a social worker and as a person whose life was severely ruptured by psychiatric drugs.
 She writes critically about the system, as well as about holistic pathways of healing without medication.